badmanzeta/hokuto-no-vhs/README.md

 # Fist of the North Star - Translation Project
-##### The purpose of this project is to document and subtitle the Fist of the North Star compilation films (frequently called "Digest Movies"), originally released from.
+##### The purpose of this project is to document and subtitle the Fist of the North Star compilation films (frequently called "Digest Movies"), originally released from 1985-1987.

 <br />
 <br />